WVUResearchComputing/WVUResearchComputing.github.io/index.rst

 There are several websites associated with WVU-RC activities, here is a list of the most relevant ones:

-The official webpage in ITS portal about the Research Computing Division `WVU Research Computing - ITS Website <https://it.wvu.edu/research/research-computing/high-performance-computing>`_
+The official webpage in Research Office portal about the Research Computing Division `WVU Research Computing - Research Office <https://research.wvu.edu/researchers/computational-research/hpc>`_

 The legacy documentation was a Wiki website continue to be online for a while `WVU Research Computing - Legacy Wiki <https://wiki.hpc.wvu.edu/hpc_wiki/index.php/Main_Page>`_